tom1k77/Hatchr/README.md

 > ⚠️ This document describes the MVP state of Hatchr.
 > The platform is under active development.

-# Hatchr — Lightpaper / Builder Documentation (MVP)
+# Hatchr — Litepaper / Builder Documentation (MVP)

 Hatchr is a **Base-native token discovery and signal platform** designed to help users identify promising tokens early by combining onchain data and social signals.